The FDA’s Mandate is Not to Maximize Lives Saved

-Over the previous 50 years, rapid advancements in medical science had been producing a 4-year increase in human lifespan every year.
+Over the previous 50 years, rapid advancements in medical science had produced a 4-year increase in human lifespan every decade.
 This amazingly linear growth rate had followed millennia with a flat human lifespan of around 28 years.
-Following this new 70% reduction in the pace of medical progress, the growth in human lifespan was immediately cut in half to an increase of 2 years per year.
+Following this new 70% reduction in the pace of medical progress, the growth in human lifespan was immediately cut in half to an increase of 2 years per decade.

-You might say “It seems more likely — or as likely — to me that drug development provides diminishing returns to life expectancy.”
+You might say, “It seems more likely — or as likely — to me that drug development provides diminishing returns to life expectancy.”
 However, diminishing returns produce a slope of exponential decay.
-It may be partially responsible, but it’s not going to produce a sudden change in the linear slope of a curve a linear as life expectancy was before and after the FDA.
+It may be partially responsible, but it’s not going to create a sudden change in the linear slope of a curve as linear as life expectancy was before and after the FDA.

-Additionally, we’re only 3 lifetimes from George Washington.
-The modern scientific method has only been systematically applied to medicine for like .0001% of human history.
-However, the more clinical research studies I read, the more I realize we don’t know.
-We know basically nothing at this point compared to what will eventually be known about the human body.
-And the currently highly restrictive overly cautious method of clinical research prevents us from knowing more faster.
+Additionally, we’re only three lifetimes from George Washington.
+The modern scientific method has only been applied to medicine for .0001% of human history.
+However, the more clinical research studies one reads, the more one realizes how little we know.
+We know almost nothing compared to what will eventually be known about the human body.
+The currently highly restrictive method of clinical research makes rapid discovery impossible.
 We’re at the very beginning of thousands or millions of years of systematic discovery.
-So it’s unlikely that this decline in lifespan growth is the result of diminishing returns due to our running out of things to discover.
+So it’s unlikely that this decline in lifespan growth resulted from diminishing returns due to our running out of things to discover.

 2 Year Drug Lag

-It currently takes over 10 years for a life-saving drug to make its way through the FDA’s regulatory process and become available to dying patients.
-Following the 1962 increase in US regulations, one can see a divergence from the growth in life expectancy in Switzerland which did not introduce the same delays to availability.
+It currently takes over ten years for a life-saving drug to make its way through the FDA’s regulatory process and become available to dying patients.
+Following the 1962 increase in U.S. regulations, one can see a divergence from the growth in life expectancy in Switzerland, which did not introduce the same delays to availability.

-Perhaps it’s a coincidence, but you can see an increase in drug approvals in the ’80s and at the same time the gap between Switzerland and the US gets smaller then.
-Then US approvals go back down in the ’90s and the gap expands again.
+Perhaps it’s a coincidence, but you can see an increase in drug approvals in the ’80s, and at the same time, the gap between Switzerland and the U.S. gets smaller then.
+Then U.S. approvals decreased in the ’90s, and the gap expanded again.